 - Students can apply through the HCU website or clicking on the link below.

-Students who have not supplied all documents or other supporting data required for full admission by the start of an Accelerated Module Learning System course (starting every five weeks) or an Extended Module Learning System course (starting every ten weeks) are given “provisional admission.”
+Students who have not supplied all documents or other supporting items required for full admission by the start date are given “provisional admission.”
 A student may also be given provisional admission if the Dean of Academic Affairs believes certain provisions, requirements, or conditions should be met before full admission status is granted.
 Students must meet all conditions for full admission by the end of one academic year of provisional status unless otherwise stated by the Dean of Academic Affairs.
-Once all required materials have been received, a provisional acceptance will be rescinded.
+Once all required materials have been received, a full acceptance will be granted.

 TRANSCRIPT EVALUATIONS (ACADEMIC AUDITS)

-The student is responsible to request his or her transcripts from prior learning institutions.
-Usually, this process is initiated by the student requesting a transcript from the prior learning institution’s website.
+Students are responsible for requesting transcripts from prior learning institutions.
 Please note: Official transcripts are those transcripts which are received by HCU directly from the student’s prior learning institutions.
 Unofficial transcripts (those in the student’s possession) can be used for general review purposes or provisional admission.
-However, official admission within a degree program requires the receipt by HCU of transcripts directly from the student’s prior learning institutions.
+Official transcripts are needed for full admission.

-During this process, it is the student’s responsibility to ensure that HCU has received all supporting documentation.
-When the student has confirmed that all supporting documentation is in the possession of HCU, an Academic Audit will be initiated.
-The HCU Academic Audit may take several weeks to complete and the student will be notified when it has been completed.
+During the admissions process, it is the student’s responsibility to ensure that HCU has received all documentation.
+When the student has confirmed that all documentation is in the possession of HCU, an academic audit will be done.
+The HCU academic audit may take several weeks to complete and the student will be notified when it has been completed.